cromosom/Reamp/readme.md

-# React Theme for Max Gaudium
+# Reamp

+React audioplayer with some visualisation.

 ## Install
 `npm i`